This Mediterranean Potato Salad is a great BBQ side dish! It's made with eggs, Kalamata olives, and feta cheese in a creamy lemon dressing.

 - 6 Eggs

-- ¼ cup Fresh Chives (or herb of choice)
+- ¼ cup Fresh Chives (minced) (or fresh herbs of choice such as parsley)

 - ½ cup Mayo